Residency Program

 UIW Pharmacotherapy residents have eight required and four elective rotations in postgraduate year one (PGY1).
 Postgraduate year two (PGY2) residents will complete four required and eight elective rotations.

 Rotation experiences are designed to afford the pharmacotherapy resident a broad array of learning environments in a variety of settings.
-Rotation sites include inpatient and outpatient settings throughout San Antonio, including University Health System (Level I trauma center), South Texas Veterans Health Care System, San Antonio Military Medical Center and Christus Santa Rosa Health System.
+Rotation sites include inpatient and outpatient settings throughout San Antonio, including University Health (Level I trauma center), South Texas Veterans Health Care System, San Antonio Military Medical Center, and Christus Santa Rosa Health System.

 Elective opportunities include administration/management, anticoagulation, ambulatory care, cardiology, critical care, diabetes care, emergency medicine, geriatrics, infectious diseases, internal/family medicine, pediatrics, psychiatry and solid organ transplant and others as identified based on resident interest.